cfengine/documentation/api/enterprise-api-ref/sql-schema.markdown

     Unique host identifier.
 All tables can be joined by `HostKey` to connect data concerning same hosts.

 * **AgentExecutionInterval** *(integer)*
-    Estimated interval in which cf-agent is being executed, as cf-agent execution interval is expressed in cfengine context expressions (Min00_05 etc.) it can be not regular, this interval is discovered by analyzing last few cf-agent execution timestamps.
+    Estimated interval in which cf-agent is being executed, as cf-agent execution interval is expressed in CFEngine context expressions (Min00_05 etc.) it can be not regular, this interval is discovered by analyzing last few cf-agent execution timestamps.
 Expressed in seconds.

 * **LastAgentLocalExecutionTimeStamp** *(timestamp)*
     Timestamp of last cf-agent execution on the host.